frontenddogma/web-development-glossary/manuscript/d.md

 : → Duplicate code

 Duplicate code
 : A sequence of source code that occurs more than once, either within a program or across different programs owned or maintained by the same entity.
 Duplicate code is generally considered undesirable.
 A minimum requirement is usually applied to the quantity of code that must appear in a sequence for it to be considered duplicate rather than coincidentally similar.
-Sequences of duplicate code are sometimes known as code clones or just clones, the automated process of finding duplications in source code is called clone detection.&nbsp;[†](#w-duplicate-code)
+Sequences of duplicate code are sometimes known as code clones or just clones, the automated process of finding duplication in source code is called clone detection.&nbsp;[†](#w-duplicate-code)

 DVCS
 : → Distributed Version Control System